-In principle, with effect from 2017, employment contracts of members of the Management Board are awarded for a definite period of time (with exception of internal appointments).
-In the event the employment contract is terminated before the expiry date, the maximum severance payment will amount one year’s salary, unless the board member resigns voluntarily or the termination is the result of his or her actions.
+Employment contracts of members of the Management Board are awarded for a definite period of time (with the exception of internal appointments).
+In the event the employment contract is terminated before the expiry date, the maximum severance payment will amount to one year’s salary, unless the board member resigns voluntarily or the termination is the result of his or her actions.

 The remuneration policy for the Management Board will be reviewed periodically (every three to four years) and amendments will be subject to approval of the AGM.
-During the May 2019 AGM a few elements of the remuneration policy were adjusted to be more in line with updated regulations and with policies applicable to the rest of the staff of FMO.
-In summary, the following items have been amended:
+During the April 2020 AGM, no amendments to the remuneration policy were proposed or approved.

 More details on the remuneration of Management Board members and other specific staff members can be found on FMO’s website.
 Aspects of Management Board members' remuneration are also disclosed in the paragraph Related Party Information of the Annual Accounts.